 • Call-and-Response signals create a non-threatening way for all students to participate.
 The teacher starts the expression… and the students end it.
 It feels safe because the whole class responds together.
 The best calls-and-responses mix culture and content in a student-centered way.
-Using regular Calls-and-Responses is a fun and cultural way to involve the whole class, signal transitions in the lesson, and check for the general level of comprehension.
+Using call-and-response regularly is a fun and cultural way to involve the whole class, signal transitions during the class period, and check for understanding.
+This technique had been used in education for centuries, but world language teachers have caught on to it recently… with positive results.

 • Rejoinders are short, useful responses in the target language.
-They let students demonstrate active listening, giving them the ability to talk back in the target language and letting their personalities come out.
-“Rejoinders keep the conversation going” and give students the tools and permission to interact (and even complain!) in a natural, fun, and intuitive way.
+Rejoinders let students demonstrate active listening, giving them the ability to talk back in the target language and letting their personalities come out.
+The way I like to explain it is: “Rejoinders keep the conversation going” because they give students tools and permission to interact in a natural, fun, and intuitive way.
+Quality rejoinders are not mere made-up teacher expression like “Uno, dos, tres: No inglés!”
+The best rejoinders are authentic, meaningful, interactive expressions that come from the culture of the language.

-• Passwords are expressions in the target language that students are required to use to enter the classroom.
-They help the teacher to connect personally with each student before class starts.
+• Passwords are expressions in the target language that students are required to say in order to to enter the classroom.
+Passwords help the teacher to connect personally with each student before class starts.
 Using engaging and useful expressions, (rather than merely practicing vocabulary or grammar) makes these interactions more useful, memorable and meaningful.

 (Scroll down for German, Chinese and Spanish resources)